rlannon/vscode-sin-lang/vscode_package/README.md

 ## Features

-Currently, the only supported feature is syntax highlighting, but this will be improved and expanded upon as time goes on.
+Currently, the only supported feature is syntax highlighting.
+I intend not only to improve syntax highlighting in the future, but to add semantic highlighting as well.

 ## Requirements